Anku5hk/Programmers_guide_to_Python/book.md

 ```

 ## 5. Exception Handling
-As human while writing code we are prone to make mistakes/errors, causing programs the program to crash or behave incorrectly.
+As humans while writing code we are prone to make mistakes/errors, causing programs the program to crash or behave incorrectly.
 The process of finding and fixing the errors/bugs is called debugging.
 A programmer usually spend most of their time debugging and it becomes very essential to spot the types and fix them accordingly.
 As programs get larger in size errors might not be that straightforward to fix/spot and might take huge amount of debugging.
-In Python errors are called Exceptions, it is python was of saying something exceptional has occurred and it need to be handled.
+In Python errors are called Exceptions, it is a Pythonic way of saying something exceptional has occurred and it need to be handled.
 All exceptions are instances of classes derived from *BaseException* class.
-User code can *raise*(throw in Java/C++) any built-in exceptions.
+User code can *raise* (throw in Java/C++) any built-in exceptions.
 User can also sub-class built-in exception classes to define their own Exceptions.
 Although, Python docs recommends sub-classing from *Exception* class or its sub-class only.
 ### 5.1 Three Types of Errors/Exceptions.
 #### 1. Compile Time Errors
 * These exceptions are raised due to the syntactical mistake in code and are usually easier to spot and fix.
 They are raised when the Python Interpreter is compiling a program.
 A user at this point has to fix the error to be able to execute the program.